 Aé zaamaanah, hamayñ düaaéñ day اے زمانہ ہمیں دعايں دے

 Tayree üryaanioñ ko dhaanka haé تیری عریانیوں كو ڈھانكا ھئے

 Muzaffar Bhai always came to meet me whenever he arrived in Karachi.
 I miss his voice.
 Among my favourite pieces from him was his Ya Rahmat-ul Lil Aalameeñ.

 Among others who came often to the Iqbal Town house were people whose poems I also recorded there: Himayat Ali Shaér, Mohsin Ehsan, Naseer Turabi, Havi (from Quetta), Mohsin Bhopali, Athar Nafees, and Peerzada Qasim.
 I will put some of their verses on a new website.
 (Soon — I promise!)

 Suroor Barabankvi left this world in 1980.
 We all miss him an awful lot.
-He reminds me most of all of his shayr
+He reminds me most of all of his shayr that said:

 Jin se mil kar zindagi say ishq ho jaae, voh log

 Aap nay shaayad nah daykhay hoñ, magar aésay bhi haeñ!

 I was in a hospital in London, going through a surgery.
 During a heavily-dosed period on the first day I saw Asghar Bhai walking in and saying he was there to see me.
 I asked Nuzhat when I woke up if Asghar Bhai had come and she said I was obviously dreaming.
 I said I'll be going back to Karachi in 2 weeks and will ask Asghar Bhai to come every day and keep me company while I am recuperating in bed.